JCarballada/CreatingTimeCourse/Cmdlets100/index.md

+---
+layout: default
+title: PowerShell Basics 100 - Introduction to Cmdlets and Modules
+---

 # PowerShell Basics 100 - Introduction to Cmdlets and Modules

 Welcome to your first PowerShell exercise!
 This exercise is designed to help you get comfortable with using basic PowerShell commands.